Brad-Burrell-JNCC/HouseKeeping/JASMIN Housekeeping Script - Instructions and Documentation.md

 ## Setup

-Create a new folder in your user area on JASMIN, copy the script into the folder.
 Please make sure your JASMIN and CEDA accounts are linked.

 ## Running Instructions